midlantica/LovelyBunchOfCoconuts/content/quotes/the-rights-of-man-come-not-from-the-generosity-of-the-state.md

 ---
-title: "The rights of man come not from the generosity of the state"
+title: 'The rights of man come not from the generosity of the state'
 ---

 ## "The rights of man come not from the generosity of the state but from the hand of God."